yunwei-cao/practice/README.md

 # practice
-Here are some course works and learning practices.
+Here are some course works and self-learning practices.